omerferdem/MCNP_Geometry_Optimizer_with_NSGA-II/README.md

-# MCNP_Geometry_Optimizer_with_NSGA-II
+# O4855 - MCNP_Geometry_Optimizer_with_NSGA-II

 The codes for an automatic geometry optimizer for a number of objectives (tallies) and a number of input parameters (geometry).

+## Copyright Notice

+© 2025.
+Triad National Security, LLC.
+All rights reserved.
+This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
+The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare. derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.

 ---